Self-Bounding Majority Vote Learning Algorithms by the Direct Minimization of a Tight PAC-Bayesian C-Bound: Experimental Evaluation

 \subsection{Empirical Setting}

-Our experiments\footnote{Experiments are done with PyTorch~\cite{pytorch2019} and CVXPY~\cite{cvxpy2016}.
-The code will be available in case of acceptance.} have a two-fold objective: \textit{(i)} assessing the guarantees given by the associated PAC-Bayesian bounds, and \textit{(ii)} comparing the performance of the different C-bound based algorithms in terms of risk optimization.
+Our experiments\footnote{Experiments are done with PyTorch~\cite{Paszke2019} and CVXPY~\cite{DiamondBoyd2016}.
+The source code is \mbox{available} at \url{https://github.com/paulviallard/ECML21-PB-CBound}.} have a two-fold objective: \textit{(i)} assessing the guarantees given by the associated PAC-Bayesian bounds, and \textit{(ii)} comparing the performance of the different C-bound based algorithms in terms of risk optimization.
 To achieve this objective, we compare the three algorithms proposed in this paper to the following state-of-the-art PAC-Bayesian methods for majority vote learning: \begin{itemize} \item[\textbullet] \algor{MinCq} \cite{RoyLavioletteMarchand2011} and \algor{CB-Boost} \cite{BauvinCapponiRoyLaviolette2020} that are based on the minimization of the empirical \mbox{C-Bound}.
-Note that, the bound values reported below for {\sc MinCq} and {\sc CB-Boost} (which do not minimize a PAC-Bayesian bound explicitly) are computed with Lacasse's approach; \item[\textbullet] The algorithm proposed by Masegosa {\it et al.}~\cite{MasegosaLorenzenIgelSeldin2020} that optimizes a PAC-Bayesian bound on $r^{\MV}_{\Dcal}(\Q) \le 4e_{\Dcal}(\Q)$ (see Theorem~9 of ~\cite{MasegosaLorenzenIgelSeldin2020}); \item[\textbullet] An algorithm\footnote{The algorithm \algoGibbs~is similar to Algorithm~\ref{algo:seeger}, but without the numerator of the C-Bound (\ie, the disagreement).
+For comparison purposes and since {\sc MinCq} and {\sc CB-Boost} do not explicitly minimize a PAC-Bayesian bound, we report the bound values of Theorem~\ref{theorem:new-C-Bound-e-d} instantiated with the models learned; \item[\textbullet] The algorithm proposed by Masegosa {\it et al.}~\cite{MasegosaLorenzenIgelSeldin2020} that optimizes a PAC-Bayesian bound on $r^{\MV}_{\Dcal}(\Q) \le 4e_{\Dcal}(\Q)$ (see Theorem~9 of ~\cite{MasegosaLorenzenIgelSeldin2020}); \item[\textbullet] An algorithm\footnote{The algorithm \algoGibbs~is similar to Algorithm~\ref{algo:seeger}, but without the numerator of the C-Bound (\ie, the disagreement).
 More details are given in the Supplemental.}, denoted by \algoGibbs, to optimize a PAC-Bayesian bound based only on the Gibbs risk~\cite{LangfordShawe2002}: $r^{\text{MV}}_\Dcal(\Q) \le 2r_\Dcal(\Q) \le 2\klmax(r_{\Scal}(\Q)|\psi_r(\Q)).$ \end{itemize} We follow a general setting similar to the one of Masegosa {\it et al.}~\cite{MasegosaLorenzenIgelSeldin2020}.
 The prior distribution $\P$ on $\Hcal$ is set as the uniform distribution, and the voters in $\Hcal$ are decision trees: $100$ trees are learned with $50\%$ of the training data (the remaining part serves to learn the posterior $\Q$).
 More precisely, for each tree $\sqrt{d}$ features of the $d$-dimensional input space are selected, and the trees are learned by using the Gini criterion until the leaves are pure.